DominiqueMakowski/2020structure/README.md

-# 2020structure
+# The Structure of Deception: Validation of the Lying Profile Questionnaire

-The Structure of Deception: Validation of the Lying Profile Questionnaire
+Makowski et al. *(under review)*. *The Structure of Deception: Validation of the Lying Profile Questionnaire*.